 Cyber warfare in outer space is a research interest and modern warfare rely on space power.

 This year is dedicated to writing.
-In other words, very few conferences and instead pure joy.

 "The Forgotten Threat: The Environmental Consequences of Industrial Cyber Attacks" was presented by Dr. Kallberg at the annual conference for American Water Resources Association held in Tysons Corner, VA.